jolod/flc/README.md

 Next, the following extensions provide alternatives to `start!`/`stop!` and thus replace most of `flc.core`.
 All of the above extensions still work.

 * [flc-x/partial]: Start/stop only some components (and their dependencies/dependents).
-* [flc-x/recurrent]: Allow information to carry over between restarts.
+* [flc-x/recurrent]: (Experimental!)
+Allow information to carry over between restarts.

 Other: